 We left the valley that had been our home for some time, and set off southwards, following a dry stream-bed.
-A toghrak cold, but we were cheerful enough.
+A toghrak

 (a kind of poplar) was lying in the middle of the valley, torn up by the roots, and looked as though it had lain there for a year.
 Where had it come from?
 There was no trace of vegetation in the vicinity.